cedadev/esacci-esgf/docs/aggregations.md

 The requirements document specifies only `time_coverage_{start,end}` and `geospatial_{lat,lon}_{min,max}`.

+The non-standard attributes `start_{time,date}` etc are only included in the aggregation if they are present in the source data.
+The standard attributes `time_coverage_{start,end}` are always present.

+Note that dates in the aggregation are always in ISO 8601 datetime format (YYYYMMDDTHHMMSSZ) even if the dates in the source data use a different format.

 There are also some attributes that are removed from the aggregation (if present):